adamadair/euler/problem_028/problem28.md

 It can be verified that the sum of the numbers on the diagonals is 101.

 What is the sum of the numbers on the diagonals in a 1001 by 1001 spiral formed in the same way?

+# Solution Notes

+At each step out from the center the values of the four corners can be calculated, so this solution is O(n) complexity.
+It runs very fast.